S26-Distributed-Capstone/DistributedSecretsVault/docs/components.md

 It defines:

 - How callers are identified and scoped
-- What it means for a secret to exist
+- What it means for a secret to exist and be retrievable
 - The distinction between secret creation and secret update
 - How secret updates are versioned
 - How historical secret values are retained
-- How validity intervals are assigned to secret versions
 - What identifiers are used to reference secrets
 - How isolation is enforced during retrieval and history access
 - How retries and concurrent requests are handled